comp1100/comp1100.github.io/_sources/innovation/3_customer_discovery.md

 # Customer discovery

-> "If I had an hour to solve a problem and my life depended on the solution, I would spend the first fifty-five minutes determining the proper question to ask, for once I know the proper question, I could solve the problem in less than five minutes." -- Albert Eistein
+> "If I had an hour to solve a problem and my life depended on the solution, I would spend the first fifty-five minutes determining the proper question to ask, for once I know the proper question, I could solve the problem in less than five minutes." -- Albert Einstein

 Recall the process for [customer development process](sec:intro:customer_development):